Cincinnati Countertop Installation Services for Kitchen & Bathroom

 Dimensions

-The dimensions of your countertops will determine, in many cases, whether seams will be necessary.
-This will also be determined by the size of the slab material you choose; different colors of granite, quartz, and natural stone come in different size slabs, which impacts whether seams will be necessary.
+Different colors of granite, quartz, and natural stone come in different size slabs.
+Each of these features impacts whether seams will be necessary.
 Solid surface countertops usually look seamless, due to the adhesive used to seam pieces together.

 Décor and Style

-Your personal style and the décor of your kitchen or bath, along with your budget, will determine the material you choose for your countertops.
-Natural stone typically has a more delicate, graceful and elegant look, while solid surface countertops come in a wider variety of colors and patterns.
+Natural stone typically has a more delicate, graceful and elegant look.
+Meanwhile, solid surface countertops come in a wider variety of colors and patterns.
+The choice is, ultimately, up to you.

 WHAT DOES THE PROCESS LOOK LIKE TO REPLACE COUNTERTOPS?

-If you’re looking to replace your kitchen or bathroom countertops, simply send a sketch and measurements to Countertops and Cabinetry by Design for help choosing materials and getting an estimate.
-Our Cincinnati-based professionals can guide you in selecting the right style and finish, and you can visit our showrooms to visualize your options.
+If you’re looking to replace your kitchen or bathroom countertops, it’s quick to get started.
+Simply send a sketch and measurements to Countertops and Cabinetry by Design.
+We can help you with choosing materials and getting an estimate.

 After making your choices, one of our experts will take precise measurements, noting sink, faucet, and electrical outlet locations.
 If needed, we can temporarily replace old countertops for accurate measurements.
 A template will be made for a perfect fit.

-During installation, the old countertops are removed, and plumbing fixtures disconnected.
-New countertops are placed on your cabinets—granite, quartz, and stone countertops stay in place due to their weight, while solid surfaces are secured with screws.
-Any seams are filled and sealed to match the material.
-Finally, plumbing is reconnected, the area cleaned, and appliances restored to their original position.
+During a kitchen countertops installation in Cincinnati, Ohio, the old countertops are removed, and plumbing fixtures disconnected.
+New countertops are placed right onto your cabinets.
+Amazingly, granite, quartz, and stone countertops stay in place due to their weight, while solid surfaces are secured with screws.

 WHAT INFORMATION SHOULD I HAVE PRIOR TO TALKING TO A PROFESSIONAL ABOUT REPLACING MY COUNTERTOPS?

-As noted, you will initially provide the basic dimensions of your kitchen countertop area, then later, your Countertops and Cabinetry by Design installer will more precisely measure the area and create a template.
-It will help your installer if you ensure your countertops are completely cleared prior to the day of the installation, as well as moving anything which would impede the installer’s progress.
+As noted, you will initially provide the basic dimensions of your kitchen countertop area.
+Later, your Countertops and Cabinetry by Design installer will more precisely measure the area and create a template.

 How We Can Help?

 Replacing your kitchen or bathroom countertops can transform the room, so choosing the right one is crucial.
 At Countertops and Cabinetry by Design, we focus on simplicity and efficiency.
 Our goal is to make your remodel as easy and quick as possible, while answering all your questions.
 We’ll never rush your decision because we know you’ll live with it every day.
-Our experienced team prioritizes quality, treating your home as our own.
-If you’re in the Cincinnati, Mason, or West Chester area, we can quickly meet, discuss your project, and schedule installation.